Zac-Rimmer/rg-jnr-tech-test/DOC.md

 ---

+# Additional Points

+### Links

+I added links in from the main Regatta site to make the task page a "working" page.
+I left the link to the email address blank.

+---

 ### Tests

-My written code in both index.html and style.css pass the relevant validation tests.
+My written code in both index.html and style.css passes the relevant validation tests.

 ---